Chart Color Schemes

 Broadford lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the population of Broadford is estimated to be around 5,480 as of Feb 2026.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Broadford's population is estimated at around 5,480 as of Feb 2026.
 This reflects an increase of 888 people (19.3%) since the 2021 Census, which reported a population of 4,592 people.
 The change is inferred from the resident population of 5,012 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 121 validated new addresses since the Census date.
 This level of population equates to a density ratio of 49 persons per square kilometer.
-Broadford's 19.3% growth since the 2021 census exceeded the SA4 region (6.9%) and the Rest of Vic., marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 52.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Broadford's growth since the 2021 census exceeded both the SA4 region (6.9%) and the Rest of Vic., marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration, contributing approximately 52.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Exceptional growth, placing in the top 10 percent of national non-metropolitan areas, is predicted over the period with the area expected to grow by 3,030 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 44.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Looking ahead, exceptional growth is predicted over the period, placing Broadford in the top 10 percent of regional areas nationally.
+The suburb is expected to grow by 3,164 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 49.2% in total over the 17 years.

 Frequently Asked Questions - Population